Cinny Kennard: Annenberg Retreat at Sunnylands (2010 - 2013)

 Kennard served as Senior Advisor to the President at the Annenberg Retreat at Sunnylands, where national and foreign dignitaries and diplomats gather for Camp David-style summits and retreats.
 She was responsible for working to bring top elected officials to Sunnylands, including former President Barack Obama, former U.S. House Speaker John Boehner, Chinese President Xi Jinping and Abdullah II bin Al-Hussein, the King of Jordan.

 Kennard completed the strategic plan for Sunnylands and is the executive producer of, "A Place Called Sunnylands," an award-winning orientation film that runs in the Sunnylands Visitor Center.

 In January 2015 she became managing director to work with Board Chair Wallis Annenberg and Executive Director Leonard Aube.

 Committees and boards

 Kennard is a member of the Homeland Security Advisory Council, working to make the Los Angeles region better prepared, more secure, and more resilient in the face of all threats.

 She co-founded the Carole Kneeland Project for Responsible Journalism and serves as an executive board member.

-Kennard also serves on the board of the GlobalPost, an online journalism website committed to providing international reporting rooted in integrity, accuracy, independence and power storytelling.